 Food Nostalgia February 5 – March 13, 2016 Artists: Cey Adams, Emilie Baltz, Disorientalism (Katherine Behar and Marianne M. Kim), Gonzalo Fuenmajor, Kira Nam Greene, Jonathan Stein Curator: Amanda McDonald Crowley For the full press release, click here.
 Radiator Gallery … Continue reading

-Cherry Blossoms Come Crashing In, 2010, gouache, watercolor & color pencil on paper, 43″ x 110″ I will be showing a large scale drawing, Cherry Blossoms Come Crashing In in Crosscurrents, a group exhibition featuring the works of Asian … Continue reading
+I will be showing a large scale drawing, Cherry Blossoms Come Crashing In in Crosscurrents, a group exhibition featuring the works of Asian and Asian-American artists at Togonon Gallery in San Francisco.
+Crosscurrents June 16th – July 16th Opening: June 16th, 5:00 … Continue reading